 Adopting Seiler-Baldinger’s definition, instead, and accepting the chain as crochet would have staggering implications for the history of crochet.
-Chains are encountered in many other contexts and are counted among the universal constructs that date back to the earliest stages of human invention — devised independently at an indeterminable number of times and places.
+Chains are encountered in many other contexts and are counted among the universal constructs that date back to early stages of human invention — devised independently at an indeterminable number of times and places.
 If a chain is crochet, the craft did not originate in the late-18th-century but in deep prehistory.
 I don’t believe that Seiler-Baldinger’s intended any such implication.
 A chain is an “air stitch” in German – Luftmasche – which I suspect was conflated in back-and-forth translation with the German word for slip stitch – Kettenmasche – literally meaning “chain stitch.”

 Both authors do use “plain crochet stitch” to designate a slip stitch, which is the smallest structure that meets Emery’s definition.
 There is nothing to be gained in current discourse by substituting the unfamiliar label plain crochet stitch for the established slip stitch, which has the advantage of being the only label that designates the same stitch in both the UK and US glossaries.
 However, plain knitting frequently appears in the comparative discussion of textile structures and it is useful to have a corresponding plain crochet.